MichaelCurrin/jekyll-theme-quickstart/README.md

 # Jekyll Theme Quickstart Demo
-> Demonstrate building a custom theme on GitHub Pages
+> Example of using Remote Theme plugin to install a theme on a GH Pages site

-This is a demo site on the [gh-pages](https://github.com/MichaelCurrin/jekyll-theme-quickstart/tree/gh-pages) branch.
+## About

+This is a demo site on the `gh-pages` branch.
 The content here is minimal - some configs and pages.
 All the layout files, includes files, assets, etc. are all handled by the configured theme.

 ## View demo